awni/speech/examples/timit/README.md

 then symlink the timit directory to `./data`.
 There should be three data json files in `data/timit`:

-- `train.json`: 4448 utterances
+- `train.json`: 3696 utterances from 462 speakers
-- `dev.json`: 192 utterances from 50 held-out speakers
+- `dev.json`: 400 utterances from 50 held-out speakers
-- `test.json`: 400 utterances, the standard TIMIT test set
+- `test.json`: 192 utterances from 24 speakers, the standard TIMIT test set

 ## Train